AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-based-smart-help.md

 When you open **AI Assistant** on the Homepage, Map console, or Editor, the **Help** panel opens on the right.
 In case of Editor, the Authoring panel also appears that give you smart authoring capabilities.
 For details, view [AI Assistant to author documents smartly](./ai-assistant-right-panel.md)

->[!NOTE]
->
-> Your administrator must configure the **Help** feature.
-For more details, view the [Configure the AI-powered Help to search content](../cs-install-guide/conf-smart-help.md) section in the Installation and Configuration Guide for Cloud Services.

 ![Smart Help panel](images/smart-help-panel.png){width="300" align="left"}

 *View the **Help** panel.*